kubernetes/community/contributors/design-proposals/storage/data-source.md

         // If specified, volume will be pre-populated with data from the specified data source.
         // +optional
         DataSource *TypedLocalObjectReference `json:"dataSource" protobuf:"bytes,2,opt,name=dataSource"`
 }

-type PersistentVolumeSpec struct {
-        // If specified, volume was pre-populated with data from the specified data source.
-        // +optional
-        DataSource *TypedLocalObjectReference `json:"dataSourceRef" protobuf:"bytes,2,opt,name=dataSourceRef"`
-}

 // TypedLocalObjectReference contains enough information to let you locate the referenced object inside the same namespace.